 Library Collections

-The Huntington Library is one of the world's great independent research libraries, with more than eleven million items spanning the 11th to 21st centuries.
-These extraordinary and diverse materials are centered on fourteen intersecting collection strengths:
+The Huntington Library is one of the world’s great independent research libraries, with some 12 million items spanning the 11th to the 21st century.

-The Library holds approximately 35,000 plans, renderings, photographs, and project records from around 1900 through the 1950s.
+The Huntington’s principal architecture and planning holdings relate to Southern California.
+As the result of focused collecting activity from the late 1970s on, the Library now holds approximately 35,000 plans, renderings, photographs, and project records from around 1900 through the 1950s.

 The Huntington Library is one of the most significant repositories in the world for British history.
 Areas of strength are politics, law, diplomacy, aristocratic and gentry family life, religion, gender and sexuality, the economy, the military and navy, colonial expansion and administration, and slavery and the slave trade.